bachp2/minesweeper/README.md

 # minesweeper
-a simple terminal minesweeper using nurses lib
+a simple terminal minesweeper using ncurses lib